boutros/matsu/README.md

 Althught without newlines or indentation.
 A pretty-printer might be added in the future.

-The prefixes are automatically infered provided that they exists in the global `PREFIXES` map.
+The prefixes are automatically infered provided that they exists in the global `prefixes` map.
 An exception will be thrown if the prefix cannot be resolved.

 You can also supply query-local prefixes which will override the global `prefixes`: